-The addition of the two regularization parameters $\lambda$ and $\mu$ is in recognition that this is a nonconvex problem.
-We use alternating gradient descent with backtracking line search (see e.g. Algorithm 9.2 of [6]) where gradient descent steps are taken, alternating in the x and z space, with step size chosen to insure the objective decreases.
+The addition of the two regularization parameters $\lambda$ and $\mu$ is in recognition that the optimization problem in (11) is a non-convex problem.
+We use alternating gradient descent with backtracking line search (see e.g. Algorithm 9.2 of [8]) where gradient descent steps are taken, alternating in the x and z space, with step size chosen to insure the objective decreases.
 We initialize at a rough reconstruction, given by the adjoint of the forward operator, and the encoding of the adjoint for x and z, respectively.
 Regularization parameters were selected via a grid search to maximize the peak signal-to-noise ratio (PSNR).